nuodb/nuodb-helm-charts/incubator/cloudbeaver/README.md

 # Installation

 ## Background
 Cloudbeaver is not as dynamic as DBeaver.
-With DBeaver, a supported database driver not already present would be downloaded automatically.
+With DBeaver, a supported database driver not already present would be downloaded automatically from Maven Central.
 This functionality has been removed from Cloudbeaver.

-This guide provided by Cloudbeaver explains how to add a custom driver, which requires rebuilding Cloudbeaver and the docker container to include the driver and configuration changes: [https://cloudbeaver.io/docs/Adding-new-database-drivers/](https://cloudbeaver.io/docs/Adding-new-database-drivers/)
+This guide, provided by Cloudbeaver, explains how to add a custom driver, which requires rebuilding Cloudbeaver and the docker container to include the driver and configuration changes: [https://cloudbeaver.io/docs/Adding-new-database-drivers/](https://cloudbeaver.io/docs/Adding-new-database-drivers/)

 This helm chart, however, slides the NuoDB modification in without requiring a rebuild.
 This avoids having to maintain a build of Cloudbeaver tied to the NuoDB driver version.
 The main changes are: